 This shift in aspect ratios can be seen by looking back on common computer screen resolutions.
 In the 1990s and early 2000s, 800 x 600 was a common resolution, with a 4:3 aspect ratio.
 This was replaced by 1280 x 800, which has a 16:10 aspect ratio.
 The 16:9 ratio is now used by most films, DVDs, and monitors.
 Both the 1366 x 768 and 1920 x 1080 resolutions are associated with this aspect ratio, with the latter representing 1080p Full HD.

 To learn more, read “What is Monitor Resolution?
 Resolutions and Aspect Ratios Explained”

 What is Frame Rate?

-Movement on a screen, such as a monitor, is produced by displaying a series of individual images, which are known as frames.
-Essentially, frame rate is the name used to describe the frequency at which these frames change.
+Frame rate is the name used to describe the frequency at which a series of individual frames change thus creating movement on the screen.
 The faster the frame rate is, the more changes occur and frame rate is typically expressed in frames per second (fps).